hdholm/ModemCheck/README.md

 I have a
 [Netgear CM1150V Cable Modem](https://www.netgear.com/home/products/networking/cable-modems-routers/CM1150V.aspx)
-on the Comcast, or Xfinity, or whatever the monopolistic entity is calling itself today, network.
+on the Comcast - or Xfinity, or whatever the monopolistic entity is calling itself today - network.
 It's been a bumpy ride.
 Leaving for another time the stories (yes, more than one) of Comcast installation fails, today I'll describe a seemingly simple problem with a less than simple solution.
 Because, well, things...

-So my cable service had been sketchy for a while, but roughly a month-and-a-half ago a miracle happened.
+So my cable service had been sketchy for a while, but then something happened.
 Right when I was thinking my service was so crappy that it was time to bite the bullet and call Comcast service, it got better.
 Not just a little better.
-Television pixelated far less; Internet seemed snappier, and most reassuring from an objective point of view, the statistics on my cable modem's downstream channel bonding were orders of magnitude better.
+Television pixelated far less; Internet seemed snappier; and most reassuring from an objective point of view, the statistics on my cable modem's downstream channel bonding were orders of magnitude better.
 Signal to noise ratios (SNR) went from just barely acceptable to great.
 The same with power levels.
 And packet errors dropped to zero - absolute zero - for weeks at a time.
 But, alas, it was too good to last.
 SNR and power are still acceptable, but not what they were.
-There are increasely disturbing numbers of packet errors.
-Unfortunately, the CM1150V only reports those as number of correctable and uncorrectable errors on each frequency since the modem last booted.
+There are increasely disturbing numbers of packet errors particularly on one frequency.
+Unfortunately, the
+CM1150V only reports those as number of correctable and uncorrectable errors on each frequency since the modem last booted.
 That's not really helpfull for registering complaints with Comcast, who I'm sure will be